Abby was born with multiple congenital joint contractures throughout her tiny body.

 Doctors do not know exactly what causes Arthrogryposis, and even fewer physicians know how to treat a child with this issue.

-Fortunately, Shriners Children Hospital in Greenville, South Carolina has a wonderful department with surgeons and therapist who recognize the symptoms and provide medical treatment.
+Fortunately, Shriners Children Hospital in Greenville, South Carolina has a wonderful department with surgeons and therapists who recognize the symptoms and provide medical treatment.

 Smokin J’s Barbeque is proud to donate a portion of our annual barbecue competition winnings to AMC SUPPORT.ORG